 - Multiple field options to recreate hardcopy forms

-- Drag and drop plus voice to text functionality for ease of use
+- Drag and drop plus voice to text for ease of use

 - Reporting analytics to track status

-- • Will guards be interacting with the public?
+- • Will guards interact with the public?

-- • Are they trained on reporting critical incidents?
+- • Are they trained to report critical incidents?

-- • Will guards be prepared to uphold new COVID-19 guidelines and any related reporting?
+- • Are guards prepared to uphold health guidelines and any related security guard incident reports?